nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a buyer while some buyers are filtered in the list

    1. Prerequisites: Switch to buyer mode using the `switch b` command.
-Filter the buyer list using the `find` command to show only some buyer (fewer than full list) using relevant filters.
+Filter the buyer list using the `find` command to show only some buyers (fewer than full list) using relevant filters.

    1. Test case: `delete 1`
    Expected: First (and only) buyer in the filtered list is deleted.
 Details of the deleted buyer are shown in the status message.